michimussato/OpenStudioLandscapes-Flamenco-Worker/README.md

 #
 # Type: <class 'bool'>
 # Base Class:
+#     Required: False
 #     Description:
 #         Whether the Feature is enabled or not.
 #     Default value:
 #         True
+# Description:
+#     Whether the Feature is enabled or not.
+# Required: False
+#     Whether the Feature is enabled or not.
+# Examples:
+#     None

 # =============